Top 50 Best Al Pacino Movies Of All Time

 Average

-Directed by Jerry Schatzberg, The Panic in Needle Park delves into the gritty world of heroin addiction, focusing on those who inhabit "Needle Park" in New York City.
+The Panic in Needle Park, directed by Jerry Schatzberg, offers an unflinching look into the harsh realities of heroin addiction, centering on the inhabitants of "Needle Park" in New York City.

-Alongside Pacino, the film featured Kitty Winn in her debut performance—a role that earned her the Best Actress award at the Cannes Film Festival for her remarkable portrayal.
+Kitty Winn delivered an outstanding debut alongside Pacino, earning the Best Actress award at the Cannes Film Festival for her raw and evocative performance.

 15